When and where is Atlanta Green Drinks held?

 What's the idea behind Green Drinks?

 We don't promote any agendas or raise money for any specific causes or groups at our events.
 (There are many other fantastic orgs that already do this.)
-There should be at least one event where folks can do nothing more than relax and socialize with others within the green community, and that's Green Drinks.
+There should be at least one event where folks can do nothing more than relax and socialize with others within the environmental community, and that's Green Drinks.

 How can I host a Green Drinks?